progressivetech/docker-civicrm-buildkit/README.md

 ## Unit Tests

+All tests should be run while you are in the container via ssh.

 The testing database will be setup by default.

-Simply login via ssh and (as an example):
+Run a test with (for example):

 ```
 env CIVICRM_UF=UnitTests phpunit4 ./tests/phpunit/api/v3/CaseTest.php --filter testCaseCreate
 ```

-For more info on testing, see https://docs.civicrm.org/dev/en/latest/testing/phpunit/
+For more info on testing, see https://docs.civicrm.org/dev/en/latest/testing/phpunit/.

 ## More info